Hutchy68/pivot/README.md

 - `'useAddThisShare' => false` default, do not use AddThis share, `true` will insert the share toolbox div directly under page title, but before the tagline.
 - `'useAddThisFollow' => false` default, do not use AddThis follow, `true` will insert the follow toolbox div in the `right-footer` area before icon or text output.

-These are the default values:
+These are the default values and the example of the array to change the defaults.
+Add the following after `wfLoadSkin( 'pivot' );` in `LocalSettings.php` to change the feature defaults:

 	$wgPivotFeatures = array(
 		'showActionsForAnon' => true,